Concentration of Cumulative Reward in Markov Decision Processes: Conclusion

 \section{Conclusion}

-In this paper, we investigated the sample path behavior of cumulative rewards in Markov Decision Processes.
-In particular, we established the asymptotic concentration of rewards, including the Law of Large Numbers, the Central Limit Theorem, and the Law of Iterated Logarithm.
-Moreover, non-asymptotic concentrations of rewards were obtained, including an Azuma-Hoeffding-type inequality and a non-asymptotic version of the Law of Iterated Logarithm, all applicable to a general class of stationary policies.
+In this paper, we investigated the sample path behavior of cumulative reward in Markov decision processes.
+In particular, we established the asymptotic concentration of rewards, including the law of large numbers, the central limit theorem, and the law of iterated logarithm.
+Moreover, non-asymptotic concentrations of rewards were obtained, including an Azuma-Hoeffding-type inequality and a non-asymptotic version of the law of iterated logarithm, all applicable to a general class of stationary policies.
 Using these results, we characterized the relationship between two notions of regret in the literature, cumulative regret and interim cumulative regret.
 We showed that, in both the asymptotic and non-asymptotic settings, the two definitions are \emph{rate equivalent} as long as either of the regrets is upper-bounded by $\tildeO(\sqrt{T})$.
+Moreover, we extended our results to three different frameworks: (i) the infinite-horizon discounted reward setting, where we established non-asymptotic concentration of the cumulative discounted reward; (ii) the finite-horizon setting, where we established non-asymptotic concentration of the cumulative total reward; (iii) the infinite-horizon average setting with stochastic reward, where we established the non-asymptotic concentration of the cumulative reward process.
+Our proof technique in the third extension may also be applied to the discounted reward and finite-horizon frameworks; however, these extensions are omitted for brevity.

-Lastly, we extended the non-asymptotic concentration results to the case of discounted reward MDPs and finite-horizon setup.
-The contributions of this work are twofold: (i) It unifies two sets of literature, showing that if an algorithm achieves a regret of $\tildeO(\sqrt{T})$ under one definition, the same rate applies to the other. (ii) The asymptotic and non-asymptotic concentration bounds found in this work can be used to evaluate the probabilistic performance of a policy, allowing for the assessment of risk and safety in the MDP setup.
-A natural future research direction is to establish similar results for MDPs with non-compact state and action spaces.
+The contributions of this work are twofold: (i) It unifies two sets of literature, showing that if an algorithm achieves a regret of $\tildeO(\sqrt{T})$ under one definition, the same rate applies to the other, thereby resolving an existing gap in our theoretical understanding. (ii) The asymptotic and non-asymptotic concentration bounds found in this work can be used to evaluate the probabilistic performance of a policy, allowing for the assessment of risk and safety in the MDP setup.
+Such assessments may be used in decision making problems involving high-stakes costs including safety-critical engineering systems, finance and healthcare.
+As a result, we believe our analysis paves the way for risk-aware decision making and reinforcement learning in such applications.